lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 4, phase one

+I hate grids.
+But, I managed.
+Most likely overcomplicated things a lot.
+But then again, it does work.
+However, having already seen the phase two assignment, I think I might just as well stop here :)

 ## 2024, Day 3, phase one and two

 Head swimming, am sick today.
 However, simple enough - regex match, filter and sum.